 Escape the New York City and Go Apple Picking on Long Island, New York!

-It’s that time of year again where we hop into all things fall and lucky for New York, there are tons of fall activities to be had!
+It’s that time of year again when we hop into all things fall and lucky for New York, there are tons of fall activities to be had!
 One of my favorite things to do once September rolls in is to go apple picking on Long Island, New York!
 So for anyone looking to escape the hustle and bustle of NYC, consider taking a day trip to the farms on Long Island to go apple picking!

 Disclaimer: There may be affiliate links in this post where I may receive a small commission at no cost to you.